Today (American TV program): Studio 3K, Florida Showcase, Studio 8G, and Studio 3B

 In the summer of 1958, television manufacturer Philco complained to NBC that staging Today in a studio explicitly called the RCA Exhibition Hall was unfair (RCA owned NBC at the time).
 The network bowed to the pressure, and on July 7, 1958, Today moved across the street to Studio 3K in the RCA Building, where it remained through the early 1960s.

 On July 9, 1962, the program returned to a street-side studio in the space then occupied by the Florida Showcase.
 Each day, the Today production crew would have to move the Florida-related tourism merchandise off the floor and wheel in the Today news set, desks, chairs and cameras.
 When the show wrapped at 9:00 a.m.
 Eastern Time, the news set would be put away and the tourism merchandise returned to the floor.

 After three years in the Florida Showcase, Today moved back to the RCA Building on September 13, 1965.
 The network converted its news programming to all-color broadcasts at that time, and NBC could not justify allocating four (then-expensive) color cameras to the Florida Showcase studio.
 For the next 20 years, the show occupied a series of studios on the third, sixth, and eighth floors of NBC's headquarters; most notably Studio 3K in the 1970s, Studio 8G (adjacent to Studio 8H, home to Saturday Night Live; also the current home of Late Night with Seth Meyers) in the late 1970s and early 1980s, and finally Studio 3B from 1983 to 1994.

 Studio 1A

 Today moved to the new street-side studio on June 20, 1994, providing a link to the show's 1950s origin.

 Since the debut of the 1990s set, the national morning news programs of each of the major broadcast and cable-news networks have moved street-side – including two of Todays Rockefeller Center neighbors, Fox News' Fox & Friends (at Sixth Avenue) and CNN's since-cancelled American Morning (in the summer of 2005, CNN reversed the trend, abandoning its street-level studio and moving upstairs in the Time Warner Center at Columbus Circle).
-ABC's Good Morning America broadcasts from Times Square Studios, although only a portion of its studio is street side.
+ABC's Good Morning America was formerly broadcast from Disney's Times Square Studios, but moved to studios at 7 Hudson Square in downtown Manhattan in 2025.